xamma/ha-vault-k8s/Readme.md

 ### BONUS: Go-App
 I created the same App using GoLang, so you can see the differences.
 You can find it in the folder /app.
+The App is also already containerized and ready to use, find the image on my Dockerhub: ```xamma/go-vault:latest```.
 Be careful, the App uses the Path **/gosecret** now, so you have to update your ACL's and create a new secrets engine.

 Initialize: ```go mod init example.com/govault```